The Arnewood School

 The Arnewood School is a mixed secondary school and sixth form located in New Milton in the English county of Hampshire.

 The school was converted to academy status on 1 April 2011.
 It used to be a Foundation School with Technology College status, directly controlled by Hampshire County Council.
 However Arnewood continues to coordinate with Hampshire County Council for admissions.

 The Arnewood School offers GCSEs, Level 2 BTECs and a Level 2 VTCT as programmes of study for KS4 pupils.
 Students in the sixth form have the option to study from a range of A Levels, Level 3 BTECs and a Level 2 VTCT.
 The school was judged as "outstanding" by Ofsted in January 2013.
 It was judged as "good" by Ofsted in October 2018.
 It was judged as “inadequate” (the lowest rating) by Ofsted in 2024.
 However, in 2024, the Sixth Form was rated as "good" by Ofsted.

+In February 2016, former teacher Tyrone Mark, was jailed for having indecent material of children on his phone and laptop.
+After he was banned from teaching after providing a teenager alchol, condoms and keys to his house.

+Later that year, a school scretary, Jane Farmer, was found guilty of htting a pupil.
+Farmer was ordered to carry out 100 hours of unpaid work.

 The current headteacher, Jamie Anderson, was formerly a Deputy Headteacher at Bournemouth School until December 2022, after which he became headteacher at Arnewood.
 Pupils familiar with both schools have recognised some Bournemouth School ethos, methods and slogans (such as “Ready, Respectful, Safe”) being used at Arnewood.